Defense of Brest Fortress: Siege

-The fortress had no warning when the Axis invasion began on 22 June 1941, and it became the site of the first major fight between Soviet forces and the Wehrmacht.
+The fortress had no warning when the Axis invasion began on 22 June 1941, and it became the site of the first battle between Soviet forces and the Wehrmacht.
 The attack started with a 29-minute bombardment by artillery and Nebelwerfer.
 Many of the Soviet survivors of the fighting wrote after the war that the fortress was bombed by German aircraft.
 Due to the simultaneous artillery fire, tank support against the fortress made this not possible.
 Only two air raids took place on 29 June 1941, but then only the East Fort on the northern island of the fortress was bombed by the Luftwaffe.
-The initial artillery fire took the fortress by surprise, inflicting heavy material and personnel casualties.
+The initial artillery fire took the fortress by surprise, inflicting severe material damage and personnel casualties.
 The first German assault groups crossed the Bug river four minutes after the bombardment had started; the surprised Soviet defenders were unable to form a solid front and instead defended isolated strongpoints–the most important of which was the fortress.